Tenodera aridifolia

-Tenodera aridifolia, the Japanese giant mantis, is a species of mantis in the subfamily Mantinae.
+Tenodera aridifolia, the Japanese giant mantis, is a species of mantis in the subfamily Tenoderinae.
 The Chinese mantis, T. sinensis, was once considered to be a subspecies of T. aridifolia, but the species can be distinguished by the shape of male genitalia.

-Range

-Tenodera aridifolia is distributed in China, Taiwan, India, Philippines, Myanmar, Thailand, Malaysia, Borneo and Indonesia.

 Description

-Males are 67–92mm in length, and females are 70–92mm.
+Adults are large and slender, with long raptorial forelegs and triangular head.
+Females are typically between 80-105 mm, and males are typically smaller at 65-85mm.
+Colour can vary depending on the habitat, from light green to brown.
+A distinctive feature is a yellowish spot on the base of the fore-coxa, and the hind wings are dark brown to purplish when opened which is key trait for determining the difference between Tenodera aridifolia and T. sinensis.